Sumitswappy/kundlihub/README.md

 ```

 2. Deploy the generated `frontend/dist/` to any static host (Nginx, Netlify, Vercel, S3, etc.).
-3. Ensure the frontend is configured to call the correct backend base URL (currently hardcoded to `http://localhost:8000` in components using Axios).
+3. Ensure the frontend is built with the correct API base URL:

-Tip: a common improvement is to switch those constants to `import.meta.env.VITE_API_BASE_URL` and define it via a Vite `.env` file.
+	- Set `VITE_API_BASE_URL` in `frontend/.env` before running `npm run build`, or
+	- Provide `VITE_API_BASE_URL` via your hosting provider’s build-time environment variables.

+Note: Vite injects `VITE_*` variables at build time.
+If the backend URL changes, rebuild the frontend.

 ## Notes

 - The Vimshottari sub‑dashas are fetched on demand to keep the initial payload small.
 - Saved “View” uses stored JSON and does not create duplicate records.
 - The Sade Sati “from birth” table is persisted per saved record; first fetch may take longer, subsequent fetches are fast.

+### Timezone note

+For consistency, calculations currently assume a fixed IST offset (`GMT+5:30`) instead of resolving a timezone from the place/coordinates.